django-tastypie/django-tastypie/docs/tutorial.rst

 non-required model, but may ease usage.

-You have the option to set up a number of settings (see :doc:`settings`) but most have sane defaults and are not required unless you need to tweak their values.
+You have the option to set up a number of settings (see :doc:`settings`) but they all have sane defaults and are not required unless you need to tweak their values.